Top 10 Youngest Premier League Player (Currently Ranked)

 Adam Wharton has quietly become a crucial cog in Crystal Palace’s midfield since arriving from Blackburn.
 A composed ball-winner with great spatial awareness, Wharton has helped stabilize Palace’s midfield during a transitional period.
 His ability to intercept, recycle possession, and move the ball forward has been crucial.

 Despite only being 21, he plays with the calmness of a seasoned veteran.
-His performances against top sides like Liverpool and Arsenal show he’s more than capable of competing at the highest level.
+His performances against top sides like Liverpool and Arsenal show he’s more than capable of competing at the highest level, making him one of the best youngest player in the Premier League.

 Carlos Baleba has been one of the standout young midfielders this season for Brighton & Hove Albion, stepping into the massive void left by Moisés Caicedo.
 A relentless box-to-box force, Baleba has impressed with his powerful runs, pressing ability, and long-range shooting.

-His goal against West Ham and assist versus Newcastle showcased his growing confidence and sharp decision-making.
+His goal against West Ham and assist versus Newcastle United showcased his growing confidence and sharp decision-making.
 Arsenal’s faith in him is paying off, and he’s set to be a regular feature in Arteta’s squad for years to come.
+Alongside his teammate Myles Lewis-Skelly, he has been in the talks of the best youngest Premier League player in 2025.

 Few players have made a more exciting impact this season than Myles Lewis-Skelly.
 The 18-year-old left-back has become a cult hero at Arsenal, not only for his consistent defensive displays but for his iconic goal and celebration against Manchester City.
 His speed, aggression, and intelligent positioning have made him one of the best full-backs in the league.

-He’s not just riding hype—Lewis-Skelly is delivering week in, week out.
+He’s not just riding hype; Lewis-Skelly is delivering week in, week out.
 His ability to overlap, recover, and deliver dangerous balls into the box has given Arsenal an added edge down the left side.
+Lewis-Skelly has cemented his place as the best youngest Premier League player.

 Also Read: Top Five Youngest FIFA World Cup Winners